agentplexus/stats-agent-team/presentation.md

 ---

 <!--
 The technology choices were deliberate.
 Go provided concurrency and performance.
-ADK gave us robust LLM operations.
+A D K gave us robust L L M operations.
 Eino provided deterministic orchestration.
 Together they create a production-ready system.
+[PAUSE:1500]
+Let's talk about why we chose each technology.
+Go was chosen for its concurrency model, fast performance, and simple deployment.
+You get a single binary with no dependencies.
+Google A D K provides robust L L M operations with built-in retry logic, structured output, and tool calling.
+It handles the complexity of L L M interactions.
+Eino provides deterministic graph-based orchestration with type safety and reproducible behavior.
+Huma v2 generates Open A P I three point one specs automatically, giving us great documentation for free.
+Chi v5 is a lightweight H T T P router that doesn't get in the way.
+The gollm library abstracts multiple L L M providers so we're not locked into one vendor.
+And metasearch does the same for search A P Is.
+These choices prioritize flexibility, reliability, and developer experience.
+We could build new features quickly without fighting the tech stack.
 [PAUSE:2500]
 -->